A radius 1 irreducibility criterion for lattices in products of trees: The just-infinite property

 \begin{thm}[{Bader--Shalom \cite{BaSha}}] Let $G_1, G_2$ be compactly generated locally compact groups and $\Gamma \leq G_1 \times G_2$ be a cocompact lattice whose projection to $G_1$ and $G_2$ has dense image.
 Assume that for $i=1$ and $2$, the intersection $M_i$ of all non-identity closed normal subgroups of $G_i$ is topologically simple and that the quotient $G_i/M_i$ is compact.
 Then $\Gamma$ is hereditarily just-infinite. \end{thm}

 In the context of groups acting on trees, locally compact groups satisfying the conditions appearing in Theorem~\ref{thm:BaSha} pop up naturally.
-This is illustrated by the following result of Burger--Mozes.
+This is illustrated by the following result of Burger--Mozes and Nebbia.

-\begin{thm}[{Burger--Mozes \cite{BuMo1}}] Let $T$ be a locally finite tree, all of whose vertices have degree~$\geq 3$.
+\begin{thm}[{Burger--Mozes \cite{BuMo1}, Nebbia \cite{Nebbia}}] Let $T$ be a locally finite tree, all of whose vertices have degree~$\geq 3$.
 Let also $G \leq \Aut(T)$ be a closed subgroup.
 If the $G$-action on the set of ends $\partial T$ of $T$ is $2$-transitive, then $G$ is compactly generated, the intersection $M$ of all non-identity closed normal subgroups of $G$ is topologically simple, and the quotient $G/M$ is compact.
-Moreover the $M$-action on $\partial T$ is $2$-transitive. \end{thm} \begin{proof} This follows by combining several results from \cite{BuMo1}.
+Moreover the $M$-action on $\partial T$ is $2$-transitive. \end{thm} \begin{proof} This follows by combining several results from \cite{BuMo1} (see also \cite{Nebbia} for the case of regular trees).
 Details can be found in \cite[Proposition~2.1 and Theorem~2.2]{CDM}. \end{proof}

-A fundamental idea of Burger--Mozes is that, given a tree $T$ and a vertex-transitive group $G \leq \Aut(T)$, if $G$ is non-discrete and the local action of $G$ on $T$ is a suitable $2$-transitive group, then the closure $\overline G$ is $2$-transitive on $\partial T$ (see \cite[\S3.3]{BuMo1}), so that $\overline G$ is subjected to Theorem~\ref{thm:BuMo}.
+A fundamental idea of Burger--Mozes is that, given a tree $T$ and a vertex-transitive group $G \leq \Aut(T)$, if $G$ is non-discrete and the local action of $G$ on $T$ is a suitable $2$-transitive group, then the closure $\overline G$ is $2$-transitive on $\partial T$ (see \cite[\S3.3]{BuMo1}), so that $\overline G$ is subject to Theorem~\ref{thm:BuMo}.
 The $2$-transitive groups considered by Burger--Mozes are those with almost simple (or quasi-simple) point stabilizers.
 In particular, their original arguments do not apply to $2$-transitive groups of degree~$\leq 5$.
 However, a similar local-to-global phenomenon can also be extracted from the work of V.~Trofimov.
 The following result, due to him, applies to numerous $2$-transitive local actions whose point stabilizers need not be almost simple.

 \begin{thm}[{V.~Trofimov \cite[Proposition~3.1]{Tro}}] Let $X$ be a locally finite $d$-regular graph and $G \leq \Aut(X)$ be a vertex-transitive group whose local action on $X$ is the $2$-transitive group $F \leq \Sym(d)$.
 Assume that every subnormal subgroup $S$ of the point stabilizer $F_1$, for which the index $|F_1 : \mathrm N_{F_1}(S)|$ divides a power of $d-1$, acts transitively on $\{2, \dots, d\}$.
 If $G$ is non-discrete, then $X$ is a tree and the closure $\overline G$ is $2$-transitive on the set of ends $\partial X$.